The Coronation of King Stephen

 Prince John of Eltham

 In 1325 Queen Isabella was sent to France to negotiate peace with her brother, King Charles IV.
 John and his sisters remained in England, but Isabella managed to persuade Edward II to send his son Edward of Windsor, newly created Duke of Gascony, to France to do homage for his French lands.
-With the heir in her custody Isabella and her lover, Roger Mortimer, planned their return to England.
+With the heir in her custody Isabella and her ally, Roger Mortimer, planned their return to England.

 On Mortimer’s invasion in 1326 there was anarchy in London.
 The mob broke into the Tower of London, intending to set up 9-year-old John of Eltham as ruler of the city.
 However, Edward II was soon captured and in January 1327 he was forced to abdicate in favour of his eldest son, 14-year-old Edward III.